 All research related expenditure is co-ordinated by the Intensive Care Foundation and reported as Restricted Fund expenditure.
-Spending on Research grants was £43,213, with three New Investigator awards, and maintained the commitment to fund researchers.
-The management and support costs for the Foundation totalled £68,110, partly funded by a grant from B Braun towards the costs of the two Deputy Directors of Research.
-As part of the activities of the Intensive Care Foundation, progress was made in multicentre research trials, funded by the Foundation and grants received.
-The Foundation's fund balance stood at £63,855 at the end of the year.
+Spending on New Investigator grants was £43,505, with three awards, and a travelling fellowship of £2,000 was awarded.
+The management and support costs for the Foundation totalled £72,412, together with the costs of the two Deputy Directors of Research which were funded by a grant from B Braun.
+As part of the activities of the Intensive Care Foundation, progress was made in multicentre research trials funded by the Foundation and grants received.
+A major project to identify research priorities is in progress, in collaboration with the James Linde Alliance.
+The Foundation's fund balance stood at £55,540 at the end of the year.

 The investment portfolio comprised mainly shares and investment trusts in line with the Society's agreed ethical policy.
-The value of investments at the market prices ruling on 31 December 2012 resulted in an increase in value due to improving global stock markets.
+The value of investments at the market prices ruling on 31 December 2013 resulted in a further increase in value due to improving global stock markets.
 The investments represent funds held for the development of the Society's activities in the medium to long term and have generated income over the year.
 Surplus cash is held on deposit.

-The Society commenced a major Database project to redevelop the membership database and integrate the website.
-Expenditure is being capitalised and will be depreciated when the project is commissioned.
+The Society completed a major Database project to redevelop the membership database and integrate the website.
+The total cost of the project was £142,000 and will enable improved administration, member services and a more effective website.